Pyrrha-Foundation/pyrrha-coin/doc/opgroup-tokens.md

 ## Introduction

-OP_GROUP tokens are a method for implementing representative tokens -- also named "colored coins" within the nexa community.
+OP_GROUP tokens are a method for implementing representative tokens -- also named "colored coins" within the pyrrha community.

 OP_GROUP tokens differ in significant aspects from other existing or proposed "colored coins" techniques: